Press: Contact Publicist Mona Baroudi | 415.615.2735

 CABRILLO FESTIVAL TICKETS, SCHEDULE & SEASON HIGHLIGHTS

-Festival tickets range from $30-$65 for individual concerts and $375 for full subscriptions.
-Many events are free and open to the public.
-The public may access information on the Festival website at www.cabrillomusic.org or call (831) 426-6966; and are encouraged to join the mailing list to receive advance notification.
+Festival tickets range from $30-$65 for individual concerts and $375 for Full Subscriptions.
+Youth Tickets are available for those 25 and under, and many events are free and open to the public.
+All events are accessible to those with mobility issues.
+More information may be found on the Cabrillo Festival website at www.cabrillomusic.org or by calling 831.426.6966; patrons are encouraged to join the mailing list to receive advance notification.

 All events will be held at the Santa Cruz Civic Auditorium at 307 Church Street in Downtown Santa Cruz.